amikos-tech/chroma-cookbook/docs/index.md

 # Welcome to ChromaDB Cookbook

-This is a collection of ways to use, deploy, configure and troubleshoot ChromaDB.
-It is a result of experiences of supporting ChromaDB community over the past months.
+This is a collection of small guides and recipes to help you get started with ChromaDB.

 Latest ChromaDB version: [0.4.22](https://github.com/chroma-core/chroma/releases/tag/0.4.22)